 On Day 9, wash the adipocytes twice with PBS [1].
 Then replace the medium with mature adipocyte culture medium containing DMEM, 1 % BSA, and 0.2% Primocin [2-TXT].

-Talent pipetting PBS into the dishes.
+Talent aspirating the differentiation medium, then pipetting PBS into the dishes.

-Talent adding mature adipocyte culture medium.
+Talent aspirating PBS, then adding mature adipocyte culture medium.
 TXT: Incubate for 16 h

-To isolate adipocyte secreted extracellular vesicles, first pass 15 milliliters of culture medium through a 40-micrometre filter followed by a 3- micrometre filter [1].
+To isolate adipocyte secreted extracellular vesicles, first pass 15 milliliters of culture medium through a 40-micrometre filter followed by a 30 micrometre filter [1].
 Centrifuge the filtrate at 500 g for 5 minutes, then centrifuge the supernatant at 2,000 g for 10 minutes to remove any residual cells and debris [2].